PabloCorso/elma-tcg/app/assets/rules.md

    If an ongoing battle has ended, the level goes into the after battle area and all kuskis that were playing the battle are put into that after battle.

 4. Battle times update
-   Active player's kuskis that started this turn playing a battle or after battle, update their personal record for that battle or after battle.
+   Active player's kuskis that started this turn playing a battle or after battle update their personal record for that battle or after battle.

 5. After battle clean up
    The active player puts their kuskis that started this turn on the after battle area into their offline area.